carme-hp/elastic-beam-radioss-radioss/README.md

 This case shows an elastic beam split into two segments coupled via preCICE.
 Segment 1 (s1) and segment 2 (s2) are simulated by an OpenRadioss solver with different boundary conditions.

+**Coupling**

+- s2 sends displacements to s1.
+- s1 sends forces to s2 (under development).

+**Boundary Conditions**

+- s1 is not subject to any load.
+The outer end of the segment is fixed, while the displacements on the inner end are prescribed by the data received through preCICE.
+- s2 also had the outer end of the segment fixed and has an additional pressure load on the top.

-While s1 isn't subject to any load, an additional pressure load is applied to s2; by individually simulating these conditions in OpenRadioss it is possible to observe the deformation that occours within the s2 element.
-The goal of the example is to therefore verify that the coupling through preCICE is successfull; specifically, a successfull exchange of updated displacements from s2 to s1 via preCICE is achieved, with s1 sending back forces to s2 (currently commented out).
+The goal of the example is to therefore verify that the coupling through preCICE is successful; specifically, that the  exchange of displacements from s2 to s1 via preCICE is achieved.

 ### How to Run